dustinspecker/dustinspecker.com/content/posts/iptables-how-docker-publishes-ports.md

 ## iptables tips

-Through out this post we're going to be modifying iptables.
+Throughout this post we're going to be modifying iptables.
 A helpful command to view all iptables rules is:

 ```bash